 The Group is not exposed to significant risks concerning individual clients or business partners as clients are generally major investment managers in the financial sector.
 Under the Group’s policy for assuming credit risk, all major clients and other business partners are assessed prior to any contract being signed.

-Timing of invoicing for the contract assets balance can be found in note 5.2.
+Expected timing of invoicing for the contract assets balance can be found in note 2.3.